TESTERT-TEST/komodo-wallet-/docs/BUILD_SECURITY_ADVISORY.md

-# Build Security Advisory for QuBitcoin Wallet
+# Build Security Advisory for Qubitcoin Komodo Wallet

 ## Critical Flags for Production Builds

-When building the QuBitcoin Wallet for production, **always** use the following flags:
+When building the Qubitcoin Komodo Wallet for production, **always** use the following flags:

 ```bash
 --enforce-lockfile  # When running 'flutter pub get'